Continual Learning as Computationally Constrained Reinforcement Learning: Agent State and Information Capacity

-Agents presented in Section \ref{sec:continual-learning-agents} each use a highly compressed representation of history as agent state.
-In the scalar LMS algorithm of Example \ref{ex:scalar-lms}, the agent state $U_t = \mu_t$ is an estimate of a latent variable $\theta_t$.
-The agent state $U_t = (\mu_{t,a}, \Sigma_{t,a}: a \in \aspace)$ of Example \ref{ex:nonstationary-Gaussian-TS} includes mean and variance estimates for each action.
-The optimistic Q-learning agent (Example \ref{ex:optimistic-q-learning}) maintains a situational state and action value function as its agent state $U_t = (S_t, Q_t)$.
-Finally, with supervised deep learning, as described in Example \ref{ex:SGD}, the agent state $U_t = (X_t, \theta_t)$ includes the current input and a vector of neural network parameters.
-If the agent were also to maintain a replay buffer $B_t$ of recent action-observation pairs for supplemental training, the replay buffer would also reside within the agent state $U_t = (X_t, \theta_t,B_t)$.
+\henrik{The agent presented in the \henrik{online classification} example in Section~\ref{sec:csl_special_case} (Example \ref{ex:SGD}) uses a highly compressed representation of history as agent state.
+In particular, the agent state $U_t = (X_t, \theta_t)$ consists of the current input vector and a vector of neural network parameters.
+If the agent were to also maintain a replay buffer $B_t$ of recent action-observation pairs for supplemental training, the replay buffer would also reside within the agent state $U_t = (X_t, \theta_t,B_t)$.
 In each of these examples, the agent state is updated incrementally according to $U_{t+1} \sim \psi(\cdot|U_t, A_t, O_{t+1})$ for some function $\psi$.
+In Appendix \ref{app:cl_agents}, we present additional examples of continual learning agents (tracking, bandit learning, and Q-learning), all of which maintain agent states as compressed representations of history.}